Flexible

 (click images to enlarge)

-Then toggle the display of molecule 0_rnap1.pdb (in the VMD Molecule menu)
+Then toggle the display of

 so that only the blue connectivities remain.
 Don't rotate the molecule.
-Under the

 'Mouse' menu select 'Add/Remove Bonds'.
 Remove any "red" bonds shown